yeshua453/website/docs/tutorials/python-solitaire.md

 slug: python-solitaire
 ---

 In this tutorial we will show you step-by-step creation of a famous Klondike solitaire game in Python with Flet.
-As an inspiration, we looked at this online game: https://www.solitr.com/
+For an inspiration, we looked at this online game: https://www.solitr.com/

 This tutorial is aimed at beginner/intermediate level Python developers who have basic knowledge of Python and object oriented programming.